 Short Hikes In El Chalten

 At the Mirador de Los Condores, you get a nice elevated view of the beautiful El Chalten town.
-This is a common visa point for people who came to El Chalten as a short day trip from some other city, I assume.
-You will know when you see a tour bus come in and a whole group of people alight.
+This is a common viewpoint for people who are visiting asa short day trip.
+You will know when you see a tour bus coming in, ferrying a whole group of people.
 It’s a simple, steep walk up to the vista point.

-When heading to Los Condores, you will see a split path and sign if you want to continue to Mirador de Las Aguilas (30mins).
+When heading to Los Condores, you will also see a split path and sign pointing towards Mirador de Las Aguilas (30mins).

-Quiet and awesome for some alone time.
-I reckon it’s simply because this hike doesn’t serve the one-day tourist while the avid hikers are also not interested in such a short hike.
+It’s awesome for some alone time.
+I reckon it’s simply because this route is slightly far for the quick stop tourist while the avid hikers are also less interested in such a short hike.ย

 Round Trip (incl Las Condores): 3.7 miles/6km | Time: 2h